Network-Sec/bin-tools-pub/README.md

 So much more fun than editing requests in Burp or cUrl.

 ### Python Proxies
-People these days... proxy everything over Burp anyway - this is an alternative and especially useful when you want keep the `Path Traversal` of the URL intact, maybe on top want to modify the requests, but cannot afford BurpPro.
-You could still proxy over Burp, on your way in or out.
+People these days... proxy everything over Burp anyway - this is an alternative and especially useful when you want keep the `Path Traversal` of the URL intact, maybe on top want to modify the requests, while you run `feroxbuster` over a `SOCKS` on the way out, but cannot afford BurpPro.

+You could of course still proxy over Burp, on your way in or out of this little custom tool.

 [lfi_proxy.py](lfi_proxy.py)